open-spaced-repetition/fsrs4anki/docs/tutorial.md

 FSRS can adapt to almost any user habit, except one habit: pressing "Hard" instead of "Again" when you forget the information.
 When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation/ difficulty).
 If you press "Hard" even when you have failed to recall the information, the intervals will be unreasonably high (for all the ratings).
 So, if you have this habit, please change it and use "Again" when you forget the information.

+Regarding [add-on compatibility](https://github.com/open-spaced-repetition/fsrs4anki?tab=readme-ov-file#add-on-compatibility), as a general rule of thumb, if an add-on affects intervals and scheduling in some way, it shouldn't be used with FSRS.

 You are now ready to use FSRS!

 ## Step 1: Enable the built-in FSRS Scheduler